kkato/hugo-blog/content/about.md

 draft: false
 ---

 I am an infrastructure engineer with 3+ years of experience, specializing in Kubernetes, PostgreSQL, AWS, and Terraform.
-My work involves system upgrades, enhancing monitoring, troubleshooting, and cost management.
+My work involves system upgrades, monitoring enhancement, and improving the developer experience.
 In my spare time, I enjoy bouldering.

 ## Experience
 | Period            | Position                          |